Breastfeeding a NICU Baby

 Let your doctors and team know you plan to breastfeed!

-Even if you aren’t able to hold them right away, you can pump and syringe feed them your milk.
-You must make sure you have your spouse or someone tell them your plan so you are able to do this and they expect to see you in the NICU every 2 hours!
+Even if you aren’t able to hold your baby right away, you can still pump and may be able to syringe feed them your milk.
+You must make sure you have your spouse or someone tell your medical team your plan so you are able to do this and they expect to see you in the NICU every 2 hours!

 You will be totally wiped out